GraceXu182/DynG2G/README.md

 # DynG2G: An Efficient Stochastic Graph Embedding Method for Temporal Graphs

 This repository contains the code for [*DynG2G: An Efficient Stochastic Graph Embedding Method for Temporal Graphs*](https://arxiv.org/abs/2109.13441) by *Mengjia Xu, Apoorva Vikram Singh and George Em Karniadakis*; This work has been submitted to [*IEEE Transactions on Neural Networks and Learning Systems*](https://cis.ieee.org/publications/t-neural-networks-and-learning-systems) (under revision).
+(The code was developed by *Apoorva Vikram Singh* and *Mengjia Xu*)

 <img src="workflow.png" align='center' alt="drawing" width="800"/>